alumet-dev/developer-book/src/chapter_1.md

 The poll_interval will be the time between two measurements.
 Feel free to add new element in the configuration if needed.

-For ALUMet a Configuration structure needs to implement the `Default` trait, which define the default value if not modified by the user.
+For Alumet a Configuration structure needs to implement the `Default` trait, which define the default value if not modified by the user.
 Let's do it:

 ```rust